mxy00000/AzureDevOpsNodeJSDemo/README.md

 # AzureDevOpsNodeJSDemo

-Trigger build and deploy pipeline with AzureDevOps
+Trigger build and deploy pipeline with AzureDevOps.